corejavascript/typeahead.js/doc/jquery_typeahead.md

 * `minLength` – The minimum character length needed before suggestions start getting rendered.
 Defaults to `1`.

+* `tabAutocomplete` - Optional, defaults to `true`.
+    Pressing the TAB-key within the input-field selects the top most entry from the suggestion list.
+If you set this option to false, tab does what tab usually is expected to do: change the focus on the html-element with the next tabindex

 * `classNames` – For overriding the default class names used.
 See [Class Names](#class-names) for more details.